rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 This API is required for `postBillingCharges" whereby it is mandatory that API requires a cashier id.

-1. Create Cashier
+1. Fetch the next available cashier number id and insert into Create Cashier id API.
+2. Create Cashier
-2. Use this API to check whether postCashier API has successfully inserted cashier id.
+3. Use this API to check whether postCashier API has successfully inserted cashier id.
 If inserted, please insert the environment variable `CashierId`

 ## 26-Post Billing Charges on windows 1 and 2